Stole (song): Music and lyrics

 A portion of the song's sheet music.

-"Stole", written and produced by Dane Deviller, Sean Hosein and Steve Kipner, is a midtempo R&B/rock ballad.
+"Stole", written and produced by Dane Deviller, Sean Hosein and Steve Kipner, is a midtempo R&B/rock and alternative rock ballad.
 It is composed in the key of C major, and is in common time at ninety-six beats per minute.
 It is written in the common verse-chorus form and features four instruments: electric guitar, drums, guitar, and keyboards.
 Rowland's vocal range covers close to two octaves; she performs her highest pitch (D5) during the chorus, and her lowest pitch (E3) at the beginning of the verses.
 "Stole" is thematically a social commentary as well as a lament for unfulfilled potential.

-"It tells a story about each of their lives and what they go through and how their lives were taken away from them," Rowland remarked in an interview with CNN's The Music Room, "I loved the song when I heard the lyrics and I hoped it would hopefully touch young people and inspire.
+When Rowland first heard “Stole,” she was immediately struck by the song.
+She later described it as “such a passionate song,” saying she loved both the lyrics and the melody.
+In an interview with CNN's The Music Room, she remarked: "It tells a story about each of their lives and what they go through and how their lives were taken away from them [...]
+I loved the song when I heard the lyrics and I hoped it would hopefully touch young people and inspire.
 I don't mean to sound preachy 'cos it's still got a great melody and a great musical feel behind it but it was just such a great song [...]."